 No matter what degree of nefarious Ferrer was playing, however, an audience could always look to him for top-notch drama, lending the kind of seriousness to the occupation of acting that very few appear capable of in the proverbial new school.

-Ferrer’s death from esophageal cancer seems to mark a steady stream of dead and or/waning’d health famous people that’s carried over from 2016 (Larry Steinbachek included), and only further leads one to believe that maybe this whole Twin Peaks reboot idea was ill-advised from the start–no Bob, no Log Lady–what the fuck?
-And now, surely, no Albert.
+Ferrer’s death from esophageal cancer seems to mark a steady stream of dead and or/waning’d health famous people that’s carried over from 2016 (Larry Steinbachek included), and only further leads one to believe that maybe this whole Twin Peaks reboot idea was ill-advised from the start–it might have been the reprised role that sent him over the edge.
 In any case, goodnight sweet Miguel.